MarinePrunier/Analysis-Of-Subsolar-Mass-Black-Hole-Candidate-In-Advanced-LIGO-Virgo-Data/README.md

 ## Content:

+Config_files:
-- init.ini : configuration file for bilby_pipe
+  - GSTLAL_O3_122sec_16cpus_config_complete.ini : configuration file for bilby_pipe
   - gps.txt : gps time of the candidate event in the LIGO-Virgo O3b observation run.

+Result_Files: corner plots and result files for the candidate.

 - MergeAndVizualise.py : visualize corner plots and 1D marginalized posterior distribution from the results of bilby_pipe.
 - PlotSkyMap.py : plot the sky map to localize the trigger.
-- Result_Files: corner plots and result files for the candidate.